thiagovas/TradingBot/src/ANN/README.md

 Using ANNs is one of the ways I'll try to model the problem of determine the time to buy or sell a stock.

 ##Input
-Here is the data I'll try to use as input:
+Here is the data I'll try to use as input:<br/>
 	* The closing price of the last x days.<br/>
 	* The opening price of the last x days.<br/>
 	* The maximum price of the last x days.<br/>